GalPerelman/BWDF/README.md

 Due to the large number of dependencies, the installation might take 10-15 minutes

 ##### Run the code
-To run the code and generate a forecast for all the DMAs run `main.py` Example usage to run the first test period
+To run the code and generate a forecast for all the DMAs `main.py` should be run</br>
+Example usage to run the first test period</br>
 `python main.py --predict test --models_config models_config_w1.json --test_name w1 --plot true`

+Alternative wa to run w1 prediction:</br>
-The code repository also contains .bat files to run the test periods To run the first test (w1) double-click the file `predict_w1.bat`
+The repository also contains a `.bat` file to run the w1 test period To run the first test (w1) double-click the file `predict_w1.bat`

 The run time is expected to be 5-10 minutes
-During the run the code will print to console according to its progress:
+During the run the code will print to console according to its progress:</br>
-Predicting DMA A
+Predicting DMA A</br>
-Predicting DMA B
+Predicting DMA B</br>
-...
+...</br>

 ##### Arguments
 `predict`          Must be one of `test` or `experiment`</br>